As I was driving

-As I was driving, I found my mind drifting and time traveling to the weekend, flashing forward to walking through the front door of my house at (according to my GPS) 5:56pm.
-What would await me: an exhausted woman at her wits end?
+to the start of the weekend.
+I would walk through the front door of my house (according to my GPS) at 5:56pm.
+What would await me?
+An exhausted woman at her wits end?
 My two boys arguing over a video game?
-A warm plate of food, boys that say, “Yes sir,” and “Thank you, father,” and a doting wife ready to cater to my every need?
+A warm plate of food?
+A doting wife ready to cater to my every need?

 It goes without saying that these things did not await me.
-Sometimes it’s a vague combination of these things, but it’s never one of these things exclusively.
-More often than not, I come home to a wife that is tired from being one of the world’s greatest multi-taskers and kids that had a fine day at school but are wound up and either ready to either playfully wrestle or painfully fist fight.
-Dinner will be there eventually, as long as it isn’t one of the nights filled with some kind of extra-curricular family activity that I likely do not want to go to for various reasons.
-When I get home from work, I am often more mentally tired than physically tired, but these are basically the same thing.
+I often come home to a wife that is tired from being one of the world’s greatest multi-taskers.
+To kids that had a fine day at school.
+Or, to kids that are wound up and ready to playfully wrestle or painfully fist fight.
+Dinner will be there eventually.
+Unless it is one of the nights filled with some kind of extra-curricular family activity.
+When I get home from work, I am often more mentally tired than physically tired.
+But let’s be honest, these are basically the same thing.
 My family requires my attention and sometimes it is hard for me to give it to them.
-As long as I can have a few minutes to relax, unpack, and de-compartmentalize my brain, I am usually good to go.
+As long as I can have a few minutes to relax, unpack, and de-compartmentalize, I am usually good to go.

 So rather than dreading that I will probably come home to some chaos after a long day at work, maybe I should keep it mind that I have the privilege of coming home to some chaos after a long day at work.
-It will give an opportunity to be more honest about my needs while focusing on serving those that I share my life with.
-Even if I don’t feel like wrestling, I’ll kick my shoes off and do a Hulk Hogan-style leg drop on my older son.
-Marriage can be more than just be a battlefield of toys and arguments over the last slice of pizza, and it likely requires both sensitive communication, raw honesty, and a little rough-housing along the way.
+It will give me an opportunity to be more honest about my needs while focusing on serving those that I share my life with.
+Even if I don’t feel like wrestling, I will kick my shoes off and bust out a Hulk Hogan-style leg drop.
+Marriage can be more than just be a battlefield of toys and arguments over the last slice of pizza, and it likely requires sensitive communication, raw honesty, and a little rough-housing along the way.